new welney sign The Welney Website

 1997 sound system installed 5

-1999 two choir pews removed from chancel 5
+1999 two choir pews removed from chancel (one from each side) 5

 2005 Roof repairs completed.
 All slates removed; South side of nave re-covered with old slates, north side new slates.
 Chancel new slates both sides.
 New gutters and down pipes fitted, and roof insulated.
 Bell removed for repairs 5